ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-energy-conserving-BSDF-under-smooth-refractive-interface.md

 ## BSDF under a smooth refractive interface

-Using the general definition of BSDF, we'll now derive the proper formula for a layer under a smooth Fresnel surface.
+Using the general definition of BSDF, we'll now derive the formula for a BSDF under a smooth Fresnel surface.
 For that we will need to prepare 4 prerequisite formulae, which we will then use to build the final BSDF formula.

 <p style="text-align: center">
 <img src="../images/SRAL/RefrBsdfGeomSolidAngles.svg" alt="" width="500" />
 </p>

-First, let's see what happens to the incoming radiance when it passes a smooth interface between two media with different indices of refraction
+First, let's see what happens to the incoming radiance when it passes a smooth interface between medium 0 and 1 with possibly different indices of refraction
 $$
 L_{i}\left(\omega_{i}^{\prime}\right) = L_{i}\left(\omega_{i}\right) \frac{\eta_1^2}{\eta_0^2} T\left(\theta_i\right)
 $$